Dog-friendly Guide to Palm Springs

 Palm Springs, California is located about 100 miles east of Los Angeles in the Coachella Valley area of the Sonoran Desert.
 As a popular resort city for many years, Palm Springs is known for its natural hot springs, hotels, restaurants, golf courses, sunny weather, and - of course - dog-friendliness.

-"Greater Palm Springs" encompasses eight cities in addition to Palm Springs: Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, LaQuinta, Indio, and Coachella.
-Tourism is the area's largest contributor to the local economy.
-I would recommend staying in Palm Springs and exploring these other cities by car.
-Palm Desert has a nice outdoor shopping mall and Indio / Coachella can be great for photo ops or if you’re attending a festival (without your dog).
+The Greater Palm Springs area encompasses eight cities in addition to Palm Springs: Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, LaQuinta, Indio, and Coachella.
+I would recommend staying in Palm Springs and exploring these other cities by car as desired.
+Many of the activities outlined in this guide are located in Palm Springs with optional day trips mentioned at the end.

 when is the best time to visit Palm Springs